LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/CustomThirdPartyBot.md

 3. Go to Enterprise Integrations.

-    1. Add LivePerson integratIon
+    1. Add an integration of type "LivePerson"

     2. Add a new Agent

     3. Select Chat or Messaging Channel

-    4. Configure Account Number, Bot User Login created on LiveEngage
+    4. Fill in your account number, and the bot user login details created in LiveEngage

-    5. Configure OAuth Keys.
+    5. Configure OAuth Keys (also retrieved from LiveEngage user creation)

     6. Configure an end point for the bot you want to connect.
 This URL will be used by the connector to post the data.
-This is where customer bot implemented using 3rd party bot platform is listening on.
+This is where your 3rd Party Bot should also be listening to, to receive information from LiveEngage.

 ![image alt text](img/bot-guide-niche0.png)